DolorHunter/randcodeR/README.md

 # randcodeR（燃灯计划）
 A project which can make up total random code using different rules.
-And you can save them to .dat (or not) in case of forgetting your passwords.
+And you can save them to a .dat file in case of forgetting your passwords.

 - Project:	randcodeR（燃灯计划）
 - Language:	C/C++
 - Auther:	ZhuXiong
-- Version:	v.0.4(beta)
+- Version:	v.0.5
-- Time:	2018.10.14		 13:52(Shanghai Time)
+- Time:	2018.12.04		 14:24(Shanghai Time)
 - Description:
-              - 1. Structral improvements.
+              - 1. Rewriting basic structure and renew the menus.
-              - 2. Add save model.
-You can use it to save your random passwords in case of forgetting your passwords.
+              - 2. Redefine some constant in software, which makes the entire software more stable.
-              - 3. Eazier operation.
-Add more hints and go back options.
+              - 3. Some bugs are detected but it will do no harm to regular use.
+I am gonna fix it later.

 - Index of the project: https://github.com/DolorHunter/randcodeR
 - Donation:             https://www.paypal.me/dolorhunter